 Apprenticeships provide a valuable training and development experience.
 Employers have chosen the content of each apprenticeship to ensure you are fully equipped for your job role and have sought after knowledge, skills and behaviours.
 Some programmes also contain additional qualifications key to your industry.
 Higher Level and Degree Apprenticeships contain qualifications such as Higher National Diplomas, Foundation Degrees and Bachelors Degrees.

-At the end of your programme you will be independently assessed to ensure that your knowledge, skills and behaviours meet the of on and off the job training.
-Your skills will be assessed throughout the programme to ensure you are fully competent.
+At the end of your programme you will be independently assessed to ensure that your knowledge, skills and behaviours meet the requirements of the standard.

-requirements of the standard.